Schwarzman Scholars: Cohorts

-The program is based on a cohort system, where admitted students live, dine and study together in a close environment, similar to the collegiate system in British Universities.
+The program is based on a cohort system, where admitted students live, dine and study together in a close environment, similar to the collegiate system in some British Universities.
 In 2014, Schwarzman Scholars held four recruitment launch events in New York City (at the Morgan Library & Museum), Singapore (introduced by National University of Singapore President Tan Chor Chuan), London (at the Tower Bridge, introduced by Oxford University Vice-Chancellor Andrew D. Hamilton), and Palo Alto in the San Francisco Bay Area (at Stanford University).

-The inaugural cohort of 111 scholars was announced on 10 January 2016, and selected from a group of roughly 3,050 applicants.
+The inaugural cohort of 111 scholars was announced on January 10, 2016, and selected from a group of roughly 3,050 applicants.
 With an acceptance rate comparable to the Rhodes and Marshall scholarships, the founding class included five graduates of Princeton, five students from Yale, and six alumni of Harvard.
-The eighth cohort of 151 candidates, selected from 36 countries and 121 universities around the world, was announced on December 7, 2022.